Code-Institute-Submissions/CI-MS2-Discover-Kefalonia/README.md

 ##### Functional Requirements
 The functionality is provided by
  - Simple pop-out navigation (only 2 main pages) rather than a more standard bootstrap template.
- - One key page/section combining all of the information accessible with interactive elements
+ - One key page combining all of the information accessible with interactive elements
    - Google Maps with interactive category markers linking to text and images
-   - I also plan to use a weather API to obtain and chart average weather data for the island.
+   - I have also incorporated a weather API to obtain average weather data for the island.
+This data will be charted using Chart JS.
  - A contact page with contact form (connected to EmailJS)
  - Interactive social media links to access relevant content